cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 ## cloudify.gcp.nodes.BackendService
 **Derived From:** [cloudify.nodes.Root]({{< relref "blueprints/built-in-types.md" >}})

-A group of Instances (contained within InstanceGroups) which can be used as the backend for load balancing.
+A group of instances (contained within InstanceGroups) that can be used as the back end for load balancing.